 Not Legal Advice

-The content of the Construction Legal website and App is not legal advice.
+The content of the Construction Legal website is not legal advice.
 If you want legal advice you must seek specific advice tailored to your circumstances.
-You can not rely on the content of the website and the App as legal advice.
+You cannot rely on the content of the website as legal advice.

-The content of the Construction Legal website and App is general information on (mostly) legal subject areas.
+The content of the Construction Legal website is general information on (mostly) legal subject areas.
 It should be viewed as current only at the time of first publication.

-Construction Legal makes no warranties or representations about our website and App or any of its content.
-We are not responsible to you or anyone else for any direct or consequential loss suffered in connection with the use of our website and App.
-We exclude, to the extent permitted by law, any liability which may arise as a result of use of the Construction Legal website or App.
+Construction Legal makes no warranties or representations about our website or any of its content.
+We are not responsible to you or anyone else for any direct or consequential loss suffered in connection with the use of our website.
+We exclude, to the extent permitted by law, any liability which may arise as a result of use of the Construction Legal website.

-Construction Legal owns the intellectual property, including copyright, in all content of the Construction Legal website and App.
+Construction Legal owns the intellectual property, including copyright, in all content of the Construction Legal website.
 We are happy for you to link to our site.
 It is your responsibility to maintain the currency of your links to our site.
 We reserve the right to deny any person permission to link to our site.

 If you wish to reproduce our content, you must first request our permission.
 If we grant you permission, you must give appropriate attribution to the author, firm and date of first publication.